 Ah, that got scary real quick!

 Rest assured, we’re not here to only scare you but also to help you out.

 Securing blockchain and DeFi can look like a tough task from afar but it’s not really difficult.
 You just have to find the right people and trustworthy companies that will do it for you!

 Here are the options we’re going to be talking about in today’s blog.

 We’re going to be discussing all three in detail and by the end of this blog, you’ll be able to decide for yourself!
 So let’s go.

 To get your smart contracts audited is a given.
 No ifs, no buts.
 If you want to stay away from losing millions of dollars, audits are the first step.

 So what is a smart contract audit?
 A smart contract audit is an extensive methodical examination and analysis of a smart contract’s code that is used to interact with a cryptocurrency or blockchain.
 This process is conducted to discover errors, issues, and security vulnerabilities in the code in order to suggest improvements and ways to fix them.

 Audits can be done by your own development team or you could even hire a third-party security firm to do it for you.
 We would recommend hiring a third-party company as they’re skilled and specialized in doing just that.
-It would also give you an outsider’s perspective of what your project looks like.
+It would also give you an outsider’s perspective of your project.

-Audits can be critical in winning user confidence and raising the project’s credibility.
+Audits can win user confidence and raise the project’s credibility.
 These audits are typically carried out in several steps, the roadmap of which you can see below.